RomanLut/hx-esp32-cam-fpv/README.md

 Note that there are sensors with slightly different lens diameter.
 Two sensors on the left are compatible; the one on the right is not.

-Note that "nigh version" sensor do not have IR filter and show distorted colors.
+Note that "night version" sensor do not have IR filter and show distorted colors.

 # Wifi channel